This week I want to share an excerpt from the book “The Treasure Map”, which I wrote along with my friend Francesc Miralles.

 Everyone is creative since birth.
 Deep inside everyone, there is an inexhaustible source of ideas that shape their own reality.

-Michelangelo Buonarroti, the artistic genius of the Renaissance, explained creativity as a discovery of something that dwells within us.
+Michelangelo Buonarroti, the artistic genius of the Renaissance, explained the prolific creativity as a discovery of something that dwells within us.
 To make a sculpture, to his concern, he stated that the form was already into the block of marble before he started work on it.
 The mission of the artist is only to remove what is left and release what was already in there.

 Similarly, any person cherishes within them ideas that can change their life and make them ascend to a higher rung.
 All you have to do to release them is to learn to use the tools that lead us to the essence of our creative power.
 To do it, we will resort to professionals’ factories of ideas.